Sarah Oppenheimer: Career

-In early exhibitions at The Drawing Center (2002) and Queens Museum (2004), Oppenheimer explored the interdependence of spatial navigation and interior architecture.
-Mutable wall panels were reconfigured in the museum space while navigational research was conducted on test subjects monitored under controlled conditions (e.g., Hallway, 2002).
-In the latter 2000s, Oppenheimer reconfigured the boundaries between exhibition spaces, installing apertures that displaced views within and outside galleries (e.g., Saint Louis Art Museum, 2008; Museum of Contemporary Art San Diego, 2009).
-610-3356 (Mattress Factory, 2008) employed a roughly seven-foot-long hole in museum's fourth floor which tunneled down and out a third-floor window to enable a view outside the building.
+In her early exhibitions at The Drawing Center (2002) and Queens Museum (2004), Oppenheimer explored spatial navigation and interior architecture.
+In the late 2000s, Oppenheimer changed the boundaries between exhibition spaces, displacing views within and outside galleries (e.g., Saint Louis Art Museum, 2008; Museum of Contemporary Art San Diego, 2009).
+610-3356 (Mattress Factory, 2008) used a roughly seven-foot-long hole in museum's fourth floor which tunneled down to a third-floor window with an outside view.